ArjenR/node-red-signalk-flows/README.md

 Works together with bt-sensors-plugin-sk plugin.
 Will monitor ble-tags or other bluetooth devices where the signal strenght and battery state is set to the sensors.tags.<your_tag_name>.signal and sensors.tags.<your_tag_name>.battery path.
 Checks every second for a lost signal.
 If this is for 10 seconds it will set the MOB alarm and next waypoint.

 TODO:
+- Adapt to to be released new format for (mob) alerts.
-- expose signals so parts of the flow can be managed from KIP.
+- Expose signals so parts of the flow can be managed from KIP?
-- manage autopilot via api?
+- Manage autopilot via api?